mjub/transformer-from-scratch/README.md

 L = \frac{A}{S^B} + C
 $$

-Basic measurement of the Root Mean Square Error reveals that the validation loss decreases by ≈0.3 bits when doubling the number of trainable parameters.
+A basic measurement of the Root Mean Square Error reveals that the validation loss decreases by ≈0.3 bits when doubling the number of trainable parameters.
 This fit is included purely as a sanity check and rough descriptive summary, not as a scaling claim.

 </details>